byrnesmul/ToxicCommentLLM/README.md

 ## One Sentence Summary
 This project classifies online comments into six toxicity categories using two transformer-based models (DistilBERT and RoBERTa) with Hugging Face Transformers, oversampling, and threshold tuning.
+## Overview
+The goal of this project is to build a multi-label text classification model to detect toxic comments across six categories: toxic, severe toxic, obscene, threat, insult, and identity hate.
+Using a Kaggle dataset of over 150,000 comments, we trained and evaluated transformer-based models (DistilBERT and RoBERTa) for performance comparison.
+The best-performing model, RoBERTa, achieved an overall weighted F1-score of **0.89** after threshold tuning, showing strong capability in identifying multiple forms of toxic language.
+The project workflow included data cleaning, tokenization, handling class imbalance through oversampling, hyperparameter tuning, and visualizing results using classification reports, ROC curves, and bar plots.

 ---